LukeL152/logical-books_flask/DEVELOPER_DOCS.md

 *   **Virtual Environment:** `venv`
 *   **Frontend:** HTML5, CSS3 (with `static/style.css`)
 *   **Scheduler:** APScheduler

+## 2.5.
+Development Workflow Best Practices and Scripting Conventions

+To ensure consistency, robustness, and avoid common issues (like database migration conflicts), please adhere to the following practices:

+### Scripting Conventions

+All shell scripts (`.sh` files) in the project root now use explicit virtual environment paths.
+This means you will see commands like `./venv/bin/python3 -m flask` instead of just `flask` after sourcing the virtual environment.
+This makes scripts more robust and less prone to environment-related issues.

+### Database Migration Workflow

+**NEVER run `flask db migrate` directly.** Always use the `create_migration.sh` helper script.

+1.  **Sync your environment:** Before making any model changes, ensure your local feature branch is up-to-date with the latest `main` branch by running `git pull origin main`.
+2.  **Apply pending migrations:** Ensure your local database schema is up-to-date by running `./run_dev.sh` (which includes `flask db upgrade`).
+3.  **Make your model changes** in `app.py` or other relevant files.
+4.  **Create the migration:** Instead of `flask db migrate`, use:
+    ```bash
+    ./create_migration.sh "Your descriptive migration message"
+    ```
+    This script will automatically pull latest changes, upgrade your DB, and then generate the new migration file.
+5.  **Commit the result:** The script will generate a new migration file in the `migrations/versions` directory.
+Commit this new file along with your model changes.

+This process guarantees that all migrations are created sequentially, avoiding conflicts when merging branches or deploying to production.

+### Production Deployment and Updates

+*   **Initial Setup:** Use `setup_prod_server.sh` for the initial deployment of the application to a production server.
+This script handles system dependencies, repository cloning, virtual environment setup, database migrations, and `systemd` service configuration.
+*   **Updating:** Use `update.sh` to update an existing production deployment.
+This script pulls latest changes, updates dependencies, runs migrations, and instructs you to restart the `systemd` service.
+*   **Running the Production Server:** The production server is managed by `systemd`.
+Do **NOT** run `run_prod.sh` (it has been removed).
+Instead, use `sudo systemctl start logical-books` (or `restart`, `stop`, `status`).
+*   **File Permissions:** If you encounter `read-only database` errors in production, ensure the `instance` directory (where `bookkeeping.db` resides) has write permissions for the user/group running the Gunicorn service (typically `www-data`).
+You might need to run: `sudo chown -R :www-data /var/www/logical-books/instance && sudo chmod -R g+w /var/www/logical-books/instance`

 ## 3. Roadmap to a Production-Ready Bookkeeping Website